-If you’re the one who is moving out and you’re taking the children with you, you’ll need to consider their needs when deciding what to take and what to leave behind.
-But don’t strip the place bare or take more than a fair share, and don’t take things out of spite.
+If you’re the one moving out and you’re taking the children with you, you’ll need to consider their needs when deciding what to take with you.
+But don’t strip the place bare or take more than a fair share.
+And don’t take things out of spite.
 Later on, you can always apply to court if there are more things you want from the home and you and your partner can’t agree on whether you can have them.

 If you’re staying in the home

-If the property is in your name alone (owned or rented) and your partner’s financial interest in it is small, you can give your partner a deadline — in writing — to remove their belongings and tell them what you will do if they miss that deadline.
-That may motivate them to move.
+If the property is in your name alone (owned or rented), and your partner’s financial interest in it is small, you may try giving them a written deadline to remove their things.

-If the property is in joint names (owned or rented), then your partner may have a legitimate claim to leave their possessions in the home until the claim is resolved.
+If the property is in joint names (owned or rented), then your partner may have a valid reason to leave their possessions in the home until the family law issues are resolved.

-If you are concerned for your physical safety, you should call the police right away.
+If you’re concerned for your physical safety, call the police right away.

-Also take the following important documents and information:
+Also bring the following important documents and information:

 - your marriage certificate, if you’re married